-7.32 The assessment of the sites individually has been carried out within the precedingpart Assessing Sites aroundSalehurst and Robertsbridge.
-A brief summary of the main conclusion was that though a wide number had neutral impacts on the environment there were six of the sites that constituted individual parts of 3 development opportunities.
-Individual assessment resulted in half of each being more suitable than the associated one.
-Finally there were 3 sites that were assessed as having detrimental impacts on the environment and 4 that were assessed as having positive impacts on the environment.
+7.32 The main conclusion of the sites assessment is that a wide number of sites had neutral impacts on the environment.
+Individual assessment resulted in half of these being suitable, however there were 3 sites that were assessed as having detrimental impacts on the environment and 4 that were assessed as having positive impacts on the environment and some others were neutral.
 The three that were expected to have negative effects were Slides Farm, North of Northbridge Street (adj. the Mill) and Adjacent Culverwells.
-The four that were assessed as having positive impacts were Vicarage Land, Bishops Lane, Heathfield Gardens West and the Mill Site.
+The four that were assessed as having positive impacts were Vicarage Lane, Bishops Lane, Heathfield Gardens West and the Mill Site.

-7.33 In a similar fashion to the other policy areas, the alternative being dealt with in this policy assessment is:
+7.33 In a similar fashion to the other policy areas the alternative being dealt with in this policy assessment is: